 General rubbish removal: What Waste Collection Will Look Like in 2025

 General rubbish removal: a smart person once told me that you know you are getting old when everything seemed to happen 20 years ago – and when you can not believe what year football players were born in!
-Waster likes to keep our readers ahead of the curve and offer then the latest waste and recycling services – covering technology, environmental awareness and customer service.
-In this blog we will look into the near future – 2025.
+When you think the Prime Minister looks young – you really are getting old!
+Waster likes to keep our readers ahead of the curve and offer then the latest waste and recycling services news and information – covering technology, environmental awareness and customer service.
+In this blog we will look into the near future – 2025 – which is not actually that far off at all.

 2025 – a long way from just general rubbish removal